The PG&E Trail

 Click here to see the trailhead location in Google Maps.

-Although the park has three large parking lots, parking can be difficult to find on a nice day.
+Although the park has three large parking lots, parking is difficult to find on weekends.
 Usually it's a little easier to find parking in the dirt trailhead lot, since it's the furthest from the very popular farm.
 To park there, drive in through the main park entrance on Cristo Rey Drive, stay to the left, and continue to the dirt equestrian parking lot at the end of the road.
 The Coyote Trail begins from this lot at a footbridge.

-The Coyote Trail immediately begins to climb a grassy, oak-studded hillside, offering a few views of the nearby suburban developments before entering a wooded area.
+The Coyote Trail immediately begins to climb a grassy, oak-studded hillside, offering a few views of the nearby suburban developments before entering a pleasantly wooded canyon.
 Arriving at a 5-way intersection near a water tank, turn left onto the PG&E Trail.

-The trail descends to the intersection with a crossover trail, then begins a longer and steeper climb.
+The trail descends to the intersection with a crossover trail, then begins a long and fairly steep climb.
 There are increasingly scenic views of the Santa Clara Valley along the way.
-As it winds through a series of gulleys, the trail repeatedly dives into shady woods and then breaks out into sunny chaparral.
-This part of the trail gets relatively few visitors compared to the rest of the park, although there's still the occasional jogger.
+As it winds through a series of gulleys, the trail repeatedly dives into shady bay laurel woods and then breaks out into sunny chaparral.
+This part of the loop isn't nearly as busy as the lower-elevation trails.

 The trail finally tops out at a bench next to an electrical tower, then begins a steep descent.
 Having switched from the south to the north side of the canyon, the trail has much less tree cover on the descent.